jstetich/Lake_Water_Quality_sum/Data/DATA_SOURCES.md

 We requested supplementary data from Portland Water District, which manages long-term Sebago Lake MOnitoring, and received the file 'Sebago export 2_24_2020.xlsx'.
-PWD staff informed us that they share their data with DEP electronically, BUT it apparently does not get incorporated into the on-line data, which is gathered principally through volunteer lake associations and the VLMP.
+PWD staff informed us that they share their data with DEP electronically, but it apparently does not get incorporated into the on-line data, which is gathered principally through volunteer lake associations and the VLMP.